magentabusiness/magentabusiness.github.io/docs/trendz/background-jobs.md

 In Trendz, you can create background jobs that automatically execute certain data processing tasks at regular intervals.
 There are three types of supported jobs: `cache refresh job`, `save telemetry job`, and `anomaly autodiscovery job`.
 These jobs run in the background without any user intervention.
-However, it is important to configure the authentication method for background jobs in ThingsBoard to ensure secure execution.
+However, it is important to configure the authentication method for background jobs in IoT Hub to ensure secure execution.

 ## Job authentication
-Background job periodically fetch data from ThingsBoard via API and those requests should be authenticated.
+Background job periodically fetch data from IoT Hub via API and those requests should be authenticated.
 To enable this, the JWT signing key must be stored in Trendz configuration files.
 You can find detailed instructions on how to do this and verify the validity of your signing key on the [Post-installation Steps page](/docs/trendz/post-installation-steps/#signing-key).

 ## Caching job
 Cache autorefresh jobs in Trendz serve the purpose of regularly updating the cache of the data source.
-This proactive approach speeds up data retrieval from ThingsBoard, enabling preaggregation and background computations.
+This proactive approach speeds up data retrieval from IoT Hub, enabling preaggregation and background computations.
 By refreshing the cache periodically, the data required for visualization is readily available when requested by the user, ensuring faster and more efficient data presentation.

 ## Save telemetry job